aulwardana/CIDS-Sim/README.md

 ## Description

-Lorem Ipsum
+Coordinated cyber-attacks can affect multiple networks simultaneously, making detection challenging as signs of suspicious activity are distributed across different network domains.
+Detection becomes even more difficult when individual intrusion detection systems (IDS) monitor only a small part of the Internet.
+To effectively identify these attacks, sophisticated systems are required for real-time detection, as they often involve traffic from a common source or target the same destination.
+Collaborative intrusion detection systems (CIDS) are effective in detecting such attacks by gathering and analyzing data from multiple networks, allowing for early detection before significant damage occurs.

 ## Setup

 This simulator was developed and tested on the Ubuntu operating system.
 Therefore, we recommend using this operating system for the best results.
+If you want to used other operating system you can used linux based, Mac OS, o Windows Subsystem for Linux (WSL) on Windows OS.

 We also suggest utilizing a package and environment management system.
 For this simulator, we recommend using Miniconda.

 However, if you prefer not to use a package and environment management system, you can skip the "Miniconda installation" and "prepare environment using Miniconda" sections.